Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Aldinga has 115 active public transport stops, all of which are bus stops.
-These stops are served by 11 different routes that together facilitate 621 weekly passenger trips.
-The average distance from a resident's location to the nearest transport stop is 199 meters.
+The public transport analysis indicates that Aldinga has 115 active transport stops, all of which are bus stops.
+These stops are served by 11 different routes, offering a total of 621 weekly passenger trips.
+The accessibility to transport is rated as excellent, with residents being an average of 199 meters away from the nearest stop.

-On average, there are 88 trips per day across all routes, resulting in approximately 5 weekly trips per individual stop.
+On average, there are 88 trips per day across all routes, which equates to approximately five weekly trips per individual stop.

 Frequently Asked Questions - Transport